Email Processing in Lua

 The module provides a set of functions.

-log(<level>, <message>) writes the <message> string to the Dr.Web for UNIX Mail Servers log on the <level> level (the required level is defined using the “debug”, “info”, “notice”, “warning”, and “error”);
+log(<level>, <message>) writes the <message> string to the Dr.Web for UNIX Mail Servers log on the <level> level (the required level is defined using one of the following values (string): debug, info, notice, warning, error);

 Managing the synchronization of Lua procedures:

 async(<Lua function>[, <argument list>]) launches the specified function asynchronously and passes to it the specified argument list.
-The async function call completes immediately, and the return value (the table Future) allows you to obtain the result of the <Lua function>.
+The async function call completes immediately, and the return value (the Future table) allows you to obtain the result of the <Lua function>.

-ip(<address>) indicates an IP address, sent as the <address> string in the form of an IpAddress table.
+ip(<address>) indicates an IP address sent as the <address> string in the form of the IpAddress table.
 Either IPv4 or IPv6 addresses can be used.

 Uploading external data from a text file:

-load_set(<file path>) generates a table with the true values from the contents of the specified text file; strings read from a file are used as keys.
-Empty strings as well as strings with blank spaces will be ignored;
+load_set(<file path>) generates a table with the true values from the contents of a specified text file; strings read from the file are used as keys.
+Empty strings and strings with white spaces will be ignored;

-load_array(<file path>) generates a string array from the contents of the specified text file.
-Empty strings and strings consisting of whitespace characters only, are ignored and are not included in the array.
+load_array(<path to file>) generates a string array from the contents of a specified text file.
+Empty strings and strings consisting only of white spaces are ignored.

 2.Tables